Legislative History: Enacted June 26, 2018 (By-law No. CPOL.-295-286); Amended July 25, 2023 (By-law No. CPOL.-295(a)-216)

 4.1 Administering Public Art/Monuments Program

 The Public Art/Monuments Program will be administered by the City of London’s Culture Office.
-The Culture Office may delegate responsibility for specific aspects of the program such as the selection process, implementation, maintenance and conservation/restoration to other City service areas or knowledgeable community cultural organizations.
+The Culture Services Division may delegate responsibility for specific aspects of the program such as the selection process, implementation, maintenance and conservation/restoration to other City service areas or knowledgeable community cultural organizations.

 4.2 Maintenance and Conservation/Restoration